Keletso-Monamodi/smarty-work-helper-fbc1c91e/README.md

 Before creating AI assistant, workers was taking 10+ minutes to write email, taking 20+ minutes writing meeting notes.
 Spending 30+ minutes searching something on internet.

 After building this app workers will be able to do everything in less than 3 minutes on each task they want to do.

+5. Features and impact of my app.
+- Email Generator = You type who the email is for and what it’s about.
+The app writes a proper work email in 5 seconds.
+- Meeting Summarizer = After meetings everyone has messy notes.
+You paste them here and the app gives you 3 things: Key decisions, Action items, Who must do what.
+- Chatbot = New staff always ask same questions: “How do I apply leave?”
+“WiFi password?”
+Instead of bothering HR/IT, you just ask the chatbot.
+It gives answers instantly.